fiSCIENCES/yii2-csv-importer/README.md

             'value' => function($line) {
                 return $line[1];
             },
-            'unique' => true, //Will filter and import unique values only. can by applied for 1+ attributes ]
+            'unique' => true, //Will filter and import unique values only.
+Can be applied for 1+ attributes ]
     ],
 ]));